For those living with the dual effects of traumatic brain injury and PTSD, the combination can be overpowering.

 The thought was that, because traumatic brain injury usually involved post-traumatic amnesia surrounding the event, it was impossible for the person to experience PTSD over an injury they didn’t remember.

-Nowadays though, it is widely recognized that PTSD usually follows a traumatic brain injury, because the injury itself is often a near-death experience, even if the person initially has no memory of the accident.
+Nowadays though, doctors recognize that PTSD usually follows a traumatic brain injury.
+That’s because the injury itself is often a near-death experience, even if the person initially has no memory of the accident.

 Besides problems with memory, concentration, depression and fatigue, (which are also common TBI side effects) here are a few symptoms indicative of PTSD: